 Keep Talking To Them

-Once the sale is made there is a fantastic opportunity to ask your new customer some questions.
+Once the sale is made there is a fantastic opportunity to ensure you retain customers for life.
 Do not forget or ignore your customers or they will leave.

 All businesses experience attrition - customer drop off.
 Hospitality businesses can have a 20% attrition rate per year!